Economic ideology

 An economic ideology is a set of views forming the basis of an ideology on how the economy should run.
 It differentiates itself from economic theory in being normative rather than just explanatory in its approach, whereas the aim of economic theories is to create accurate explanatory models to describe how an economy currently functions.
 However, the two are closely interrelated, as underlying economic ideology influences the methodology and theory employed in analysis.
 The diverse ideology and methodology of the 74 Nobel laureates in economics speaks to such interrelation.

 A good way of discerning whether an ideology can be classified an economic ideology is to ask if it inherently takes a specific and detailed economic standpoint.

 Furthermore, economic ideology is distinct from an economic system that it supports, such as capitalism, to the extent that explaining an economic system (positive economics) is distinct from advocating it (normative economics).
 The theory of economic ideology explains its occurrence, evolution, and relation to an economy.

 Examples

 Islamic economics

 Islamic economics refers to the knowledge of economics or economic activities and processes in terms of Islamic principles and teachings.
-Islam has a set of special moral norms and values about individual and social economic behavior.
+The religion of Islam has a set of special moral norms and values about individual and social economic behavior.
 Therefore, it has its own economic system, which is based on its philosophical views and is compatible with the Islamic organization of other aspects of human behavior: social and political systems.

-It is a term used to refer to Islamic commercial jurisprudence, fiqh al-mu'āmalāt), and also to an ideology of economics based on the teachings of Islam that is mostly similar to the labour theory of value, which is "labour-based exchange and exchange-based labour".
+It is a term used to refer to Islamic commercial jurisprudence (fiqh al-mu'āmalāt), and also to an ideology of economics based on the teachings of Islam that is mostly similar to the labour theory of value, which is "labour-based exchange and exchange-based labour".

 Islamic commercial jurisprudence entails the rules of transacting finance or other economic activity in a Shari'a compliant manner, i.e., a manner conforming to Islamic scripture (Quran and sunnah).